 After all grades have been received and made available to students, the blue books may be picked up in the Faculty Support Office upon notification.

 Grades can be obtained approximately four weeks after the date of the last exam for the semester.
 All grades may be obtained through WaveNet.

 Each graduating student must file an application for graduation through the Student Information and Services Office.
 Notices are posted during the academic year advising students when to file the application.
 Upon receipt of the application, a determination will be made as to the student's degree requirements which remain unsatisfied.
 The student will be notified accordingly.

 All graduate students are required to carry health insurance.
 Information brochures and applications will be available in the Student Information and Services Office beginning the first week of school or in the University Health Center.

 Students are held responsible for reading, understanding, and complying with the Law School Honor Code.
 Additional copies may be obtained in the deans' suite or on the web site.
 The Honor Board Office is located on the first floor of the law school. http://community.pepperdine.edu/law/student-life/student-handbook/honor-code.htm

-Off Campus Housing and Information
+Off Campus Housing and Residence Life and Information